jmcdonagh/actioncable-cli/README.md

 This is a tiny PoC that shows a Rails API-Only app, communicated with via CLI -> ActionCable (WebSockets).
 It also has RedLock for distributed locking.
-This was based on [https://www.hansschnedlitz.com/2021/04/04/build-real-time-clis-with-actioncable.html] with some minor changes.
+This was based on [https://www.hansschnedlitz.com/2021/04/04/build-real-time-clis-with-actioncable.html] with some changes like adding linters, rake tasks, and a few other boilerplate things.

-This is for demonstration purposes only!!
-If you want to actually extend this thing and put it to use, fork it and start a real project!
-Keep this repo as bare-bones as possible.

 ## Options used to generate the initial Rails app